 The most common questions I receive about our year of adventure relate to finances.
+How much does it cost?
+How can you afford it?
+What about your debts?
 I’ve always considered money discussions taboo outside of family or business, but in the context of our adventure, I feel it’s important to share financial details to dispel any myths about what it takes to pull off such an adventure and to help others achieve their own adventure dreams.

 Soon we’ll publish our first report of monthly expenses from our RV trip around America, just as we promised in an early article, How Much Does it Cost to RV around America for a Year?, in which we detailed our monthly budget and expected total expenses.